-- there is a need to maintain a balance between the contract value and administrative costs, - a large number of suppliers would come forward or because the nature of the goods are such that only specific suppliers can be expected to supply the school's requirements, - the costs of publicity and advertising are likely to outweigh the potential benefits of open tendering.
+- There is a need to maintain a balance between the contract value and administrative costs; - A large number of suppliers would come forward, or because the nature of the goods are such that only specific suppliers can be expected to supply the school's requirements; - The costs of publicity and advertising are likely to outweigh the potential benefits of open tendering.

 Negotiated Tender: The terms of the contract may be negotiated with one or more chosen suppliers.
-This is appropriate in specific circumstances:
+This is appropriate in specific circumstances where:

-- the above methods have resulted in either no or unacceptable tenders, - only one or very few suppliers are available, - extreme urgency exists, - additional deliveries by the existing supplier are justified.
+- The above methods have resulted in either no or unacceptable tenders; - Only one or very few suppliers are available; - Extreme urgency exists; - Additional deliveries by the existing supplier are justified.